Templates and Forms

 1. Introduction — Rationale, objectives, gap addressed.

-2. Methods — Design; setting; participants (inclusion/exclusion); interventions/exposures; outcomes; sample size & power; statistics (report effect sizes with 95% CIs; software/version); data sources; ethics approval & consent; trial registration (pre-enrolment) for interventional studies.
+2. Methods — Design; setting; participants; interventions/exposures; outcomes; sample size and power; statistics (effect sizes with 95% CIs; software/version); data sources; ethics approval and consent; trial registration for interventional studies.

-3. Results — Primary outcomes first; effect sizes & CIs; avoid p-values alone.
+3. Results — Primary outcomes first; effect sizes and CIs; avoid p-values alone.

-4. Discussion — Interpretation, comparison with literature, strengths/limitations, implications (practice/policy), generalisability.
+4. Discussion — Interpretation, comparison with literature, strengths/limitations, implications, generalisability.

 5. Conclusion — Concise, actionable.